MichaelDuPlessis/dmalloc/dissertation/chapters/memory_allocators.typ

   image("../images/composableallocator.drawio.png"),
 ) <composable>

-In the diagram @fig:composable allocator *A* uses allocator *B* as a backing allocator.
+In @fig:composable allocator *A* uses allocator *B* as a backing allocator.
 Allocator *B* in turn uses allocators *C*, *D* and *E* as backing allocators and chooses between them given some heuristic.
 Allocator *C* and *D* use *F* as their backing allocator while allocator *E* uses *G* which in turn uses *F*.
 This shows how allocators are built off one another and while a design does not necessarily require this many separate allocators it indicates the power of decomposability that memory allocators should have.

 == Evaluating Memory Allocators